ashmyytaa/cart253/jams/variation-jam/README.md

 - User can press on the mouse to see a star that appears and fades away.
 Can click as much as you want to see a star appear and disappear.

 > Ground Variation
-- User can click on the sky for the background color to change.
+- User can click on the mouse anywhere on the canvas for the colors of the background and ground to change.
+- User can click on "r" or "R", for raindrops to fall from top to bottom.

 > Underwater Variation
 - User can move the bubbles that are on the canvas by moving the mouse.
 The bubbles move away from the mouse, whenever the mouse is in its range.